Landcruiser87/pyonrpi/rp4.md

 This will point any SSH request from your repo, to the appropriate git url with your deploy key

 ## WARNING
 This not a secure practice.
 But if you want full hands off automation, this is the way to do it!
-Thanks for coming~

 Now we can set up our cronjob as described earlier.
 Say I want this to run the bash script every 10 minutes, and the sensor script `main.py` every minute.
 That would be: